Whyalla Steelworks: Energy

+Green steel project

+The Whyalla Hydrogen Facility was a proposed 250MWe hydrogen electrolyser (producing green hydrogen), a 200MW combined cycle gas turbine generator, and 3600-tonne hydrogen storage facility.
+A South Australian Government company called Hydrogen Power South Australia was established to own and operate the plant, which is expected to be completed in 2025 and begin operations in 2026.
+ATCO Australia, BOC, and Epic Energy would deliver the plan, in which the government has invested A$593 million.
+In February 2024, the government signed an agreement with GFG Alliance reaching "to explore opportunities for hydrogen offtake" from the WHF.
+It would supply power to the steelworks to produce green steel.
+The project was cancelled in 2025.

 Water supply

 The Whyalla Steelworks draws the majority of its required water from the Murray River, via the Morgan-Whyalla pipeline.
 In December 2011, a reverse osmosis seawater desalination plant was commissioned.
 Capable of producing 1.5 GL of water per year, the plant allows Arrium to reduce Murray River water consumption by up to 25%.
 The brine from the plant is discharged into settling ponds which flow into the waters of False Bay, Spencer Gulf.

 Railways

 A rail network exists within the steelworks.
 Built as a narrow gauge network, it was converted to standard gauge in the 1960s.
 In 1901, a line opened from Whyalla to Iron Knob.
 In 1930, a branch opened from Middleton Junction to Iron Baron.
 The latter closed in 1947 being reopened in 1958.
 In 1990, it was extended 40 kilometres from Iron Baron to Iron Duke.
 After iron ore production ceased at Iron Baron in 1991 and Iron Duke in 1998, the line from Middleton Junction closed.
 With the reopening of the Iron Baron Mine in mid-2012, the line reopened to Iron Baron.

 In October 1972, the 74 kilometre Whyalla railway line opened primarily to serve the Whyalla Steelworks.